jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/1_Motiv.typ

 These emissions include carbon dioxide (CO2), nitrogen oxides (NOx), and sulphur dioxide (SO2), all of which contribute to climate change and air pollution.
 The magnitude of this issue is reflected in policy initiatives such as the European Commission's Flightpath 2050.
 This document sets ambitious goals for the aviation industry, including a 75% reduction in CO2 emissions and a 90% reduction in NOx emissions per passenger kilometer.
 These targets underscore the urgent need for innovative solutions in aviation technology and fuel systems.

 One promising approach to meeting these environmental challenges, as mentioned in @chap_0_1, is the replacement of current kerosene fuel with hydrogen.
 In addition to potentially eliminating certain environmental impacts, hydrogen possesses specific properties that could be highly beneficial for aviation.
 However, lack of awareness or mishandling of these properties could potentially cause serious damage to humans and the surrounding environment.
 Furthermore, there remain numerous open questions and challenges regarding the practical implementation of hydrogen in aviation.
-A more detailed discussion of hydrogen's properties and challenges can be found in
+These are especially of importance in the face of conducting experimental structural validation tests that are mandatory for certifying any aircraft.
+A more detailed examination of hydrogen's properties and challenges can be found in
 //
 // TODO
 // @chap_2_0 .